-Rathfinny Wine Estate and Sussex Sparkling.
-If you’ve not heard of them yet you soon will because Sussex is the future of English wine production.
-With award-winning wines spilling out of the county it won’t be long before you’ll be toasting your celebrations with a glass or two of Sussex Sparkling.
+Rathfinny Wine Estate and Sussex Sparkling wine.
+If you’ve not heard of them yet you soon will because Sussex vineyards are at the centre of English wine production.
+With award-winning sparklling wines spilling out of the county it won’t be long before you insist on toasting your celebrations with a glass or two of Sussex Sparkling.

-Recently, instead of driving straight past, we took the road to Rathfinny Wine Estate.
-A tour of the vineyard and winery was on the agenda followed by a ‘Winemakers Lunch’ and a night in the ‘home away from home’ Flint Barns.
+Recently, instead of driving straight past, we hung a left and followed the road to Rathfinny Wine Estate.
+A tour of the vineyard and winery was on the menu followed by a wine tasting, lunch and a night in Rathfinny’s ‘home away from home’ Flint Barns.

 I was captivated by the view as we drove through the highest point of the estate towards the winery.
-Blue sea sparkled in the distance the South Downs graduated from natural thickets, wild flowers and grassland into a bowl of lush, green regimented vines marching into the distance.
+Blue sea sparkled in the distance and the South Downs graduated from natural thickets, wild flowers and grassland into a bowl of lush, green regimented vines marching into the distance.

-Rathfinny Wine Estate and Tour
+Rathfinny Wine Estate tour and wine tasting

 Richard James, the estate’s Operations and Environment Officer took us straight into the vines explaining why different vines are planted in certain areas.
 Rathfinny has three main types of vine; Chardonnay, Pinot Noir and Pinot Meunier.
 Small quantities of Pinot Blanc and Pinot Gris are also grown.

-Vines are planted in dead straight rows by German GPS enabled machinery.
-With a difference of less than 14mm from the top of the row to the bottom, the straightness of the rows really are a thing of beauty.
+The vines are planted in dead straight rows – German GPS enabled machinery helped with this.
+With a difference of less than 14mm from the top of the row to the bottom, the precision of the rows are a thing of beauty.

 It’s clear that the Rathfinny vision is about more than producing exceptional wines.
 The vineyard has become intertwined with the local community providing jobs and sponsoring the new Rathfinny Research Winery which is part of the Plumpton College Wine Research Centre.

 “We think of the Estate’s vines and trellises as being stitched into the past, and growing out of the chalky soil into the future.”Mark and Sarah Driver

-After the tour the Tasting Room is the setting for lunch with panoramic views over the vineyard.
+After the vineyard tour the Tasting Room is the setting for lunch with panoramic views over the Sussex vineyard.
 We start with an aperitif of Plumpton sparkling rose and canapes of olives, breads and local oils.

 Lunch is a delicious range of locally sourced produce.
 Starters are a sharing platter of vegetable salsa in pastry cases, Mackerel pate on charcoal biscuits and broad bean and mint crostini.